SilkRose/Pony/stories/deternal/deternal.md

 Twilight shook her head, more tears starting to escape.
 "No, if I could I would have already done it."

 Rarity looked at Twilight with a waning smile.
 "Nothing at all?
-If you could do anything, I could pay you very beautifully, darling."
+I don't know how I could ever repay you, but I promise I would find a way.
+There must be something I could do for you."

 Twilight looked down.
 "I really wish I could help, Rarity.
 But, I don't know any spells that could magically fix you.
-I spent days trying to find anything in secret guarded libraries around Equestria that could help.
+I spent days trying to find anything in the libraries around Equestria that could help.
+Those were all stuff the doctors already knew about, so I checked restricted sections and secret book collections.
 Nothing I found could help, I even asked Celestia and Luna for help."

 Rarity started to cry at the answer.
 "Thank you for trying, it means so much to me."